softwaresaved/software-deposit-guidance/markdown/HowToDescribeSoftwareDeposit.md

 ## Introduction

-Papers can have titles, authors, abstracts, subject categories and keywords, all of which are metadata, data which describes the paper.
+Papers have titles, authors, abstracts, subject categories and keywords, all of which are metadata, data which describes the paper.
 These metadata help others to categorise and index papers and find papers of interest to them.
 Metadata can serve a similar purpose for software deposits, providing a description of your software deposit.
 This metadata can help you get credit for your software, help digital repository managers categorise and index your software deposit and help other researchers find your software according to criteria of relevance to them.
 You will need this metadata when depositing your software into a digital repository.
 This guide summarises the metadata you can, and should, capture.

 ![How to describe a software deposit](./images/HowToDescribeSoftwareDeposit.png){#describe-image}